ANAMIKA

 Karnak is an immensity - I would say a lot larger than any south Indian temple complex.
 Just the 'hypostyle hall' of over a hundred pillars - the tourist highlight of the place - equals the huge Notre Dame cathedral in floor area.
 The Homeric description of Thebes as the 'city of a hundred gateways' refers to Karnak - its pylons/gopurams are huge and many in number although much less than a hundred.
 The Luxor temple, so impressive in every other way, is a veritable pygmy before Karnak.
 Karnak was built, extended, rebuilt and built over by several generations of pharaohs: Hatshepsut, Thutmose, Tutankhamen, Ramses and many more.
 Most of the construction happened in the latter half of the second millennium BC but there are earlier remnants.

-From nearly 10.30 to nearly 2, the glariest part of the day, I wander thru Karnak.
+From nearly 10.30 to almost 2 - the glariest part of the day - I wander thru Karnak.
 Here is what I see:

 The first pylon - the entrance to the complex: